 Transporting a cat to Australia is easier than many countries because you only need an export certificate and no import permits

-Traveling with pets can be a hassle but when you are traveling anywhere, it is important to know how to go about this the right way.
-When you decide to bring take your cat to Australia there are some regulations and rules you will need to follow.
+Traveling with pets can be overwhelming so it is important to know how to go about this the right way.
+When you decide to take your cat to Australia there are some regulations and rules you will need to follow.
 One of the best things is that you will only need an export certificate and no import permits.
-When you decide to take your cats with you to Australia, some things you will need to consider are the age and breed, micro chipping, as well as MPI certification and the appropriate transport containers.
+When you decide to take your cat with you to Australia, some things you will need to consider are the age and breed, micro chipping, as well as MPI certification and the appropriate transport containers.
 To transport your cat to Australia, you will need to contact Aeropets, as airlines require you to use a pet travel agent and not book directly with them.
 Read about transporting dogs to Australia here.

 Free Quote Form Phone or Email Us